firebolt-db/godocs/docs/Guides/loading-data/creating-access-keys-aws.md

 Now that you have created a user, authorized the user with the appropriate S3 permissions, you will create access credentials for this user.
 These credentials will be used to authenticate the user.

-1. Click on the "Security Credentials" tab as shown below.
+1. Click on the **Security Credentials** tab as shown below.

    ![Click Security Credentials](../../assets/images/Choose_Security_Credentials.png){: width="800" .centered}

-2. In the Access Keys section click the Create Access Key button.
+2. In the **Access Keys** section click the **Create Access Key** button.

    ![Create Access Key](../../assets/images/Create_Access_Keys.png){: width="800" .centered}

-3. For the use case, choose the "Application running on AWS compute service".
+3. For the use case, choose the **Application running on AWS compute service**.
 You will see an alternative recommendation.
-You can check the box that says "I understand the above recommendation and want to proceed to create an access key" and click Next.
+You can check the box that says "I understand the above recommendation and want to proceed to create an access key" and click **Next**.

    ![Use case warning](../../assets/images/Access_Key_Use_Case.png)

-4. Set a description tag for the access key and click "Create Access Key"
+4. Set a description tag for the access key and click **Create Access Key**

    ![Set Desc tag Access Key](../../assets/images/Description_Tag_Access_Key.png){: width="800" .centered}